That's Me....The Sun-Maid Raisin Girl

 Older Ad - Libby's Fruit Cocktail and My Hand

 Libby’s ad...was one of my first commercial modeling jobs

 For many, many years I looked for this Libby's Fruit Cocktail ad.
-When I posed for this ad my age was around 13 and living in San Francisco.
+I posed for this ad around 13 years old and living in San Francisco.
 This memory will always stay with me, because coming home on a streetcar I started to feel faint and almost passed out, when a woman saw me and asked if I needed help.
 She actually got off with me, which was my regular stop in front of our apartment...she helped me to the door and then got back on, all the while the streetcar driver waited...I'll never forget that!

 I actually found this ad in a Wisconsin Antique Store...does that mean I'm an antique?